Information for home, EU, and non-EU students.

 Both courses will prepare students for the Sustained Independent Project:

-MFA route for this course subject to approval.
-Course specification will be updated in the spring of 2016.
 Further details about the MFA second year available from the course tutors before or in an admissions interview.

 Katie Mitchell OBE (Director), Clare Lizzimore (Director, Young Vic ), Joe Hill-Gibbins (Director, National Theatre), Hannah Ringham (Founder Member, Shunt), Duncan Macmillan (Writer, National Theatre), Selina Cartmell (Director, Abbey Theatre), Guy Dartnell (Associate Artist, Improbable), Mark Down (Artistic Director, Blind Summit), Liam Steel (Choreographer, DV8), Steve Kirkham (Choreographer, Frantic Assembly), Tim Crouch (Writer and Performer, Tim Crouch Theatre), Stephen Mottram (Artistic Director, Animata), Julian Maynard Smith (Artistic Director, Station House Opera), Andy Purves (Lighting Designer, Frantic Assembly), Daphna Attias (Artistic Director Peut-être Theatre and Dante or Die), Mischa Twitchin (Founder, Shunt Theatre), Douglas O’Connell (New Media Artist, Filter), Kate McGrath (Founder, Fuel), Adrian Kohler and Basil Jones (Founders, Handspring Puppet Company), Sophie De Somere (Designer, Ontroerend Goed, Belgium), Hester Chillingworth (GETINTHEBACKOFTHEVAN), Melanie Wilson (Sound Designer, Schaubühne Theatre, Berlin), Chris Goode (Lead Artist, Chris Goode and Company), David Harradine (Artistic Director, Fevered Sleep), Kobna Holdbrook-Smith (Actor, Barbican).